 Manufacturing can be a tough and demanding industry to work in which is partly why employee retention can be a challenge.
 Long hours on your feet, hot conditions, production deadlines, and required overtime can put a lot of pressure on employees, so do what you can to make them comfortable.
 Offer work boot reimbursements, purchase anti-fatigue floor mats to reduce the strain of standing, and provide employees comfortable seating in break rooms and rest areas.

 Focus on finding the hazards at your manufacturing facility and develop plans for preventing and controlling those hazards.
 It's important that both Management and employees take part in identifying these hazards and ensuring they're addressed.

 Manufacturing workers face increased safety risks, so proper PPE (Personal Protective Equipment) is a must, as is being proactive about injury prevention.
 OSHA (Occupational Safety and Health Administration) recommends being proactive with injury and illness prevention programs which are effective at reducing injuries, illnesses as well as fatalities.

 6.)
 Create Employee Recognition Programs

-Create a recognition program and award employees for going above and beyond, for being safe and for being productive.
+Create a recognition program and award employees for going above and beyond, for being safe, and for being productive.
 Share positive metrics and celebrate company successes.
-Little things such as public recognition, bonuses or earning additional time off can go a long way towards making your employees feel valued and appreciated.
+Little things such as public recognition, bonuses, or earning additional time off can go a long way towards making your employees feel valued and appreciated.

 7.)
 Reduce Overtime With Contingency Staffing

 Work-life balance is important to full-time employees, especially when they have families.
-Plus, tired and overworked employees increase safety risks, so if your full-time employees have been working a lot of overtime then consider using temporary staffing and contingency staffing.
+Plus, tired and overworked employees increase safety risks, so if your full-time employees have been working a lot of overtime then consider using temporary staffing and contingency staff.

 8.)
 Conduct Exit Interviews